 Place wheelie-bin as close to the edge of the road as possible.

-Ensure your wheelie-bin is clear of trees and obstructions including fire hydrants, power poles and parked vehicles.
+Ensure your wheelie-bin is at least 1m clear of trees and obstructions, including fire hydrants, power poles, other bins or parked vehicles.

-Put your wheelie-bin back on your property after it has been emptied.
+Return your wheelie-bin to your property after it has been emptied.

 Please DO NOT leave your wheelie-bin on the road.

 Only ASTC wheelie-bins will be serviced.
-If you require an extra bin, contact the Alice Springs Town Council.
+If you require an extra bin, contact the Alice Springs Town Council on 8950 0500.

 Additional bags or boxes placed on the kerbside next to your bin will not be collected.